Joan Van Ark: Career

 In April 2001, Van Ark was featured in an episode of the Howard Stern-produced show Son of the Beach as Ima Cummings, the mother of show regular BJ Cummings (played by Jaime Bergman).
 In 2008, she was reunited with her Knots Landing co-star Donna Mills in an episode of the FX drama series Nip/Tuck.
 The same year, she also played a network executive in the film Channels.

 In April 2009, Van Ark appeared at the TV Land awards, where Knots Landing was being honored on its 30-year anniversary.
 Other Knots Landing actors who were present included Michele Lee, Donna Mills, Kevin Dobson, Ted Shackelford, Lisa Hartman Black, Constance McCashin, Don Murray and Michelle Phillips, along with Dallas/Knots Landing creator David Jacobs.

 In 2011, she performed voice work in an episode of the animated comedy series Archer.
 In 2013, she guest-starred in an episode of the new Dallas series, in which she reprised the role of Valene Ewing.
 The same year, she also appeared as a guest judge on the Logo series RuPaul's Drag Race in the episode entitled "Scent of a Drag Queen."

-In 2025, Van Ark reunited with KL co-stars Michele Lee and Donna Mills for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean and Spotify.
+In 2025, Van Ark reunited with KL co-stars Michele Lee and Donna Mills for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean, YouTube and Spotify.

 Personal life

-On February 1, 1966, Van Ark married news reporter John Marshall, who later became a correspondent for two decades at KNBC-TV and won both an Emmy and a Golden Mike Award.
+On February 1, 1966, Van Ark married news reporter and later award-winning KNBC-TV correspondent John Marshall.
 Van Ark and Marshall were high school sweethearts in Boulder, Colorado, and wed in Trier, Germany, where Marshall was stationed at the time in the Armed Forces Television Service.
 For their honeymoon, they took a European tour of places made famous by her namesake, Joan of Arc.

 The couple's only child is voice actress, model, and singer Vanessa Marshall.
 In 1997, mother and daughter appeared together in the play Star Dust at the Tiffany Theater.

 Van Ark is a long-distance runner who has participated in 14 marathons and made the cover of Runner's World.

+Health issues

+Van Ark has been absent from several 2026 We're Knot Done Yet podcast installments due to reported health issues.